 Is there federal financial assistance for residential and commercial consumers or homebuilders to install GHPs?

-You can find more information about IRA heat pump tax credits in the White House’s IRA Guidebook and through DOE’s ENERGY STAR program—explore ENERGY STAR’s federal tax credits and incentives for energy efficiency page and the geothermal heat pump tax credit page.
+You can find more information about IRA heat pump tax credits in the White House’s IRA Guidebook, on DOE’s Office of Policy website, or on ENERGY STAR’s federal tax credits and incentives for energy efficiency page and the geothermal heat pump tax credit page.

 Homeowners who qualify as low income can also seek support through DOE’s Weatherization Assistance Program and the U.S. Department of Health & Human Services’ Home Energy Assistance Program, both of which help with home energy bills, weatherization, and energy-related home repairs.
 Those who qualify as agricultural producers or rural small businesses can consider the U.S. Department of Agriculture’s Rural Energy for America Program, which provides guaranteed loan financing and grant funding for renewable energy systems or energy efficiency improvements.